Family Stories

 3. Margaret Robertson b.
 6 Jul 1865 S Quarter in STOKE DAMEREL Volume 05B Page 298, bap.
 22 Sep 1870 at Devonport, St Stephen.

-At the time of the Census in 1861, Mary Ann Robertson (19) Seaman's Wife, had been living at Joll's Cottages, Devonport.
+In 1861, Mary Ann Roberson (sic) (19) Seaman's Wife, was living at 6, Joll's Cottages, Devonport.

 Mary Ann Robertson died, aged 23, on 16 July 1865 S Quarter in STOKE DAMEREL Volume 05B Page 199.
 Given the date, I think we can guess what the cause of death was.
 Mary Ann Robertson of 47 Monument St, Devonport was buried on 20 July 1865, in the Parish of Stoke Damerel.

 When he enlisted in the Royal Navy, on 26 Jan 1860, as a Stoker, Archibald Robertson said that he was born on 9 Jul 1837, in Glasgow.
 He was 5 ft 3 in tall, with a fresh complexion, red hair and hazel eyes.
 From 26 Jul 1860 to 6 Jul 1861, he was indeed assigned to HMS Indus.
 He then spent four years, until 1 Jun 1865, with HMS Geyser, Storeship at Devonport, a few months back with HMS Indus in 1865, and HMS Greyhound until 2 Nov 1866, when, at the end of the last line of his record in the cause of discharge column, it says "Ran at St Helena", which indicates that he deserted at St Helena.
+Where he went after that is anybody's guess, but it's unlikely he will have stayed long on the small island and far more reasonable to assume he jumped ship there and then lived somewhere far off, under a different name.

 On their baptisms, all were listed as children of Archibald and Mary Ann, but were clearly baptised later by their respective foster families.
 On Mary Ann and Archibald's baptism, their address was listed as 9 Moon Street - Daniel Pellew's address.
 Margaret was living at 7 Mount Street and one of the Street family, baptised at the same time, was also listed at that address.